 Find a business in Kiribati

 Kiribati consists of a collection of 33 islands and atolls in the Pacific.
-Its economy is based primarily on agriculture (copra), fishing, and revenues from the sale of fishing licenses.
-It has a GNI per capita of US$2,010 but has seen relatively little growth in the last decade: 0.5% per annum 2006-10.
+Its economy is based primarily on agriculture (copra), fishing and revenues from the sale of fishing licenses.
+It has a GNI per capita of US$2,520 (2012), but has seen relatively little GDP growth (1.4% per annum 2008-12).
 The economy is dominated by the agriculture and services sectors, with industry only contributing 9% of GDP (2010).
-Sustainable development has become the key objective in recent years due to the increased risk of flooding – 32 of 33 islands rise no higher than 2m above sea level.
+Sustainable development has become the key objective in recent years due to the increased risk of flooding – 32 of 33 islands rise no higher than 2 metres above sea level.

 Kiribati has few natural resources and is one of the least developed Pacific Islands.
 The economy is driven by copra and fishing with tourism, remittances (1500 sailors), and some residual mining income from a trust fund.
-Remittances from seamen on merchant ships abroad account for more than $5 million each year.
-Kiribati receives around $15 million annually for the government budget from an Australian trust fundand aid from the UK, Japan, China, Australia and New Zealand equates to almost 10% of GDP.
+Remittances from seamen on merchant ships abroad account for more than US$5 million each year.
+Kiribati receives around $15 million annually for the government budget from an Australian trust fund and aid from the UK, Japan, China, Australia and New Zealand equates to almost 10% of GDP.

-The main exports are copra 62%, coconuts, seaweed, and fish; the main imports are foodstuffs, machinery and equipment, miscellaneous manufactured goods and fuel.
-Its main export destinations are Japan, Bangladesh, Europe and the United States.
+The main exports are copra (62%), coconuts, seaweed and fish; the main imports are foodstuffs, machinery and equipment, miscellaneous manufactured goods and fuel.
+Its main export destinations are Japan, Bangladesh, Europe and the USA.
 Imports were sourced mainly from Australia, Fiji, Japan and New Zealand.

 Kiribati is ranked 115th overall for the ease of doing business in the World Bank’s ‘Doing Business 2012’ study.
 But it is ranked sixth in the world for paying taxes.
 These rankings measure the conduciveness of a regulatory regime in starting and operating a business.